Ben Turpin

 Bernard "Ben" Turpin (September 19, 1869 – July 1, 1940) was an American comedian and actor, best remembered for his work in silent films.
 His trademarks were his cross-eyed appearance and adeptness at vigorous physical comedy.
-Turpin worked with notable performers such as Charlie Chaplin and Laurel and Hardy, and was a part of the Mack Sennett studio team.
+A sometime vaudeville performer, he was "discovered" for film while working as the janitor for Essanay Studios in Chicago.
+Turpin went on to work with notable performers such as Charlie Chaplin and Laurel and Hardy, and was a part of the Mack Sennett studio team.
 He is believed to have been the first filmed "victim" of the pie in the face gag.
 When sound came to films, Turpin chose to retire, having invested profitably in real estate, although he did do occasional cameos.

 Personal life

 Turpin was born in New Orleans, Louisiana, on September 19, 1869, the son of a candy store owner, Ernest Turpin, and Sarah Buckley.

 Turpin and his first wife, actress Carrie Lemieux, were married in Chicago on February 18, 1907.
 In 1923, Mrs. Turpin became ill with influenza, which caused the loss of her hearing.
 Heartbroken, Turpin took his seriously ill wife to the Basilica of Sainte-Anne-de-Beaupré in Quebec, hoping she would be healed.
 She eventually became an invalid, with Turpin placing his career on hold to care for her.
 Carrie died on October 2, 1925.
 Turpin remarried on July 8, 1926, to Babette Dietz in Los Angeles.

 He was a Roman Catholic, and a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.